 Each year US ED, with the assistance of DEED, determines which districts are eligible for REAP-Flex.
-[Section 5211] Usually, Alaska's large, urban districts are not eligible; however, about 45 Alaska districts are.
-US ED maintains a list of which districts are eligible.
+[Section 5211] Usually, Alaska's large, urban districts are not eligible; however, about 45 Alaska districts typically are. .
+See DEED's REAP webpage for a link to US ED's list of eligible districts.